webix-hub/query-go/README.md

-Webix Query - backend demo
+Go Backend for Webix Query
 =======